Etersarkis/Etersarkis/README.md

 <h3 align="center">🎓 Computer Science Student | 💻 Full-Stack Developer | 🛠️ Software Engineer</h3>

 I'm a Computer Science student with a strong foundation in software development, web technologies, and database management.
-I specialize in full-stack development, with expertise in backend technologies, scalable applications, and modern software engineering principles.
+I specialize in full-stack development, with proficency in backend technologies, scalable applications, and modern software engineering principles.

 * 🌍  I'm based in Toronto, ON